rob006-software/flarum-translations/README.md

 # Flarum translations monorepo

 This repository contains raw translations data used by [Weblate](https://github.com/rob006-software/flarum-translations/issues) instance - an initiative to facilitate the translation process.
-You can read more about the project on [forum](https://discuss.flarum.org/d/20807-simplify-translation-process-with-weblate) or [FAQ](https://github.com/rob006-software/flarum-translations/wiki).
+You can read more about the project on [forum](https://discuss.flarum.org/d/20807-simplify-translation-process-with-weblate) or in [FAQ](https://github.com/rob006-software/flarum-translations/wiki).

 Currently supported languages: